-Belarus opposition wins rights prize, urges EU to be braver
+Belarus opposition calls for EU support as it collects prize

 “What is a better recognition that we are free thinkers?
 What is a better motivation for us to keep going?
 We are bound to win, and we will win,” she said.

-European Parliament President David Sassoli paid tribute to the Belarus opposition.
+European Parliament President David Sassoli paid tribute to the Belarus opposition, and said that the assembly wants to send a fact-finding mission to the country in the next few months, along with representatives from other EU institutions.

 “We see your courage.
 We can see the courage of women.
 We see your suffering.
 We see the unspeakable abuses.
 We see the violence.
 Your aspiration and determination to live in a democratic country inspires us,” Sassoli said.